 Financial impact of chargebacks on merchants

 The consequence of chargebacks on merchants extends beyond mere financial losses, impacting operational efficiency, revenue streams, and overall business reputation.
-When chargebacks occur, merchants not only lose the value of the disputed transaction but also incur additional processing fees and administrative costs associated with managing the chargeback process.
+When chargebacks occur, merchants not only lose the value of the disputed transaction but also incur additional processing fees and administrative costs associated with managing the process.

 Furthermore, excessive chargebacks can contribute to a negative perception of the merchant’s reliability and trustworthiness, potentially deterring future customers and diminishing brand credibility.
-Mitigating the financial impact of chargebacks requires merchants to adopt proactive strategies that prioritize customer satisfaction, transaction security, and effective dispute resolution mechanisms to uphold their financial stability and reputation in the market.
+Mitigating the financial impact requires merchants to adopt proactive strategies that prioritize customer satisfaction, transaction security, and effective dispute resolution mechanisms to uphold their financial stability and reputation in the market.

 Dispute resolution process for merchants